-The Australian Privacy Principles protect the rights of the patient with regard to the use of information provided to us and also provided to patients with the right to review their own record and correct any issues they believe to be incorrect.
-It is the aim of this practice to follow the rules and ensure that any information you divulge is kept in strictest confidence.
+The Australian Privacy Principles protect the rights of patients with regard to the use of information provided to clinicians and also provide patients with the right to review their own records and correct any issues they believe to be incorrect.
+Medical Group Victoria's clinicians and staff are compliant with privacy rules and ensure that any information patients divulge is kept in strictest confidence.

-All personal information is kept up to date, and all results and correspondence are filed properly.
-Information will be forwarded, in the course of normal medical management, to your referring doctor and any other health care professional you care to nominate.
-Your information may also be disclosed to another doctor if further tests are required (the need for such tests will always be discussed with you).
-Any information you do not want divulged should be clearly identified at the time of consultation.
+Within each patient’s data file, all personal information is kept up to date (if provided to staff/clinicians), and all results and correspondence housed electronically.
+Information will be forwarded, in the course of normal medical management, to the referring doctor specified by a patient (and any other health care professional nominated by a patient).
+Information may also be disclosed to other health professionals if further tests are required (the need for such tests will be discussed between the clinician/patient to ensure consent is obtained).
+Any information a patient does not wish divulged, should be clearly identified between a patient/clinician within the consultation setting.

-The Australian Privacy Principles provide the patient with the right of access to the information accumulated by this practice.
-It is our policy that this will be made available to the patient on request.
-A charge may be rendered to cover the costs of retrieving and copying the information, and for the doctor’s professional time if there is any requirement for the preparation of specific reports.
+The Australian Privacy Principles provide patients with the right of access to the information accumulated by the doctor’s practice.
+Patients wishing to avail themselves of information should make their initial request in writing (firstname.lastname@example.org) and the request will be passed on to the individual clinician concerned.
+A charge may be rendered to cover the costs of retrieving and copying information (if extensive), and for the doctor’s professional time if there is any requirement for the preparation of specific reports.

-Our concern is that the best standard of care be provided to you as a patient, and that confidentiality be maintained at all times in keeping with the Australian Privacy Principles and in line with the appropriate legislation.
-Your personal information is treated with respect and great care at all times.
+Each clinician strives to provide the best standard of care to patients, and that confidentiality be maintained at all times in keeping with the Australian Privacy Principles and in line with the appropriate legislation.
+The personal information of patients is treated with respect and great care at all times.